-Following the lack of Tuko Pamoja’s prospect to continue, Sarah and Yusuph developed DAKA, which stands for Dada and Kaka, signifying respect to humanity’s potential for collaboration in making the world a better place.
-In 2020, their attempt to realize the first DAKA exchange was undermined by COVID-19, thus forcing them to adapt online format as an alternative.
-Learn more about this online exchange, ‘meeting halfway‘––by clicking on this link.
+In the following year, Sarah and Yusuph developed DAKA Network!
+The acronym stands for Dada and Kaka (Sister and Brother, in Swahili language).
+The Network signifies respect to humanity’s potential for collaboration and solidarity towards making the world a better place.
+In 2020, their attempt to realize the first DAKA exchange was undermined by COVID-19, but they were able to make use of available online tools to realize a virtual program as an alternative!
+Learn more about this virtual exchange (meeting halfway) here.

-Sarah and Yusuph are deeply thankful to dock europe eV, Saving Africa’s Nature, Dar es Salaam and Hamburg cities, exchange participants and friends for their heartfelt support.
-It is this kind of friendship that kept them going despite all the odds.
+Sarah and Yusuph are grateful to dock europe eV, Saving Africa’s Nature, Dar es Salaam and Hamburg cities, exchange participants and all friends who have continued to support the network.